 5 Things You Should Know About Diabetes

-Diabetes affects more than 29 million Americans so chances are, this disease impacts your aunt, co-worker, friend, neighbor or someone else you know.
-Despite its prevalence, there are probably a few things you don’t know about diabetes – and they may even surprise you.
+Diabetes affects more than 29 million people in the U.S., so chances are, this disease impacts your aunt, co-worker, friend, neighbor or someone else you know.
+Despite its prevalence, there are probably a few surprising things you don’t know about diabetes.

-Fact #1: Diabetes is not caused by eating sugar.
+Fact No. 1: Diabetes is not caused by eating sugar.

 A diet full of soda and sugary foods such as cereal, processed food and snacks puts you at risk for many things, but eating too much sugar is not the main culprit for diabetes.
 It’s much more complicated.